Ask and Embla: Indo-European origins

-A Proto-Indo-European basis has been theorized for the duo based on the etymology of embla meaning "vine."
+A Proto-Indo-European basis has been theorized for the duo based on the etymology of embla meaning "vine".
 In Indo-European societies, an analogy is derived from the drilling of fire and sexual intercourse.
 Vines were used as a flammable wood, where they were placed beneath a drill made of harder wood, resulting in fire.
 Further evidence of ritual making of fire in Scandinavia has been theorized from a depiction on a stone plate on a Bronze Age grave in Kivik, Scania, Sweden.

 Jaan Puhvel comments that "ancient myths teem with trite 'first couples' similar to the type of Adam and his by-product Eve.
 In Indo-European tradition, these range from the Vedic Yama and Yamī and the Iranian Mašya and Mašyānag to the Icelandic Askr and Embla, with trees or rocks as preferred raw material, and dragon's teeth or other bony substance occasionally thrown in for good measure".

 In his study of the comparative evidence for an origin of mankind from trees in Indo-European society, Anders Hultgård observes that "myths of the origin of mankind from trees or wood seem to be particularly connected with ancient Europe and Indo-Europe and Indo-European-speaking peoples of Asia Minor and Iran.
 By contrast the cultures of the Near East show almost exclusively the type of anthropogonic stories that derive man's origin from clay, earth or blood by means of a divine creation act".

 Other potential Germanic analogues

 Two wooden figures—the Braak Bog Figures—of "more than human height" were unearthed from a peat bog at Braak in Schleswig, Germany.
-The figures depict a nude male and a nude female.
+The figures depict a nude man and a nude woman.
 Hilda Ellis Davidson comments that these figures may represent a "Lord and Lady" of the Vanir, a group of Norse gods, and that "another memory of [these wooden deities] may survive in the tradition of the creation of Ask and Embla, the man and woman who founded the human race, created by the gods from trees on the seashore".

 A figure named Æsc (Old English "ash tree") appears as the son of Hengest in the Anglo-Saxon genealogy for the kings of Kent.
 This has resulted in a number of theories that the figures may have had an earlier basis in pre-Norse Germanic mythology.